 If a company is listed for reasons #1 and #2, they are more likely to be in this for the long haul.
 However, if the reasons are #3, then you have to be careful.

-One prevalent reason a group of private owners list a subsidiary or a portfolio of assets is because this is how far they can take the business themselves or that the business climate has started to become challenging.
+One prevalent reason a group of private owners list a subsidiary or a portfolio of assets is that this is how far they can take the business themselves or that the business climate has started to become challenging.

 Listing a company via IPO is selling at attractive valuations.

-If you are not careful, you will end up being an investor who subscribe to shares of a business whose business fundamentals have weakened, or that the portfolio of assets is not cheap relative to the income they bring in.
+If you are not careful, you will end up being an investor who subscribes to shares of a business whose business fundamentals have weakened, or that the portfolio of assets is not cheap relative to the income they bring in.